Toroidal magnetic molecules stripped to their basics: Introduction

 \section{Introduction}

-Magnetic molecules constitute a fascinating class of magnetic materials, see e.g. \cite{GSV:2006,Blundell:CP07,FuW:RMP13,LvS:CSR15,Sch:CP19}, for which in particular two properties give rise to hope for technological applications.
-The first property is the appearance of slow relaxation of the magnetization \cite{FST:PRL96,TLB:Nature96} which would allow to use a single molecule as a bit of magnetic storage.
+Magnetic molecules constitute a fascinating class of magnetic materials, see e.g.\ \cite{GSV:2006,Blundell:CP07,FuW:RMP13,LvS:CSR15,Sch:CP19}, for which in particular two properties give rise to hope for technological applications.
+The first property is the appearance of slow relaxation of the magnetization \cite{FST:PRL96,TLB:Nature96,GOR:N17,RGC:CS18,GDC:S18,GMR:S22} which would allow to use a single molecule as a bit of magnetic storage.
 The main obstacle in the context of this paper is the appearance of temperature-independent quantum tunneling of the magnetization due to a tunneling gap (avoided level crossing) that opens up for non-Kramers systems for instance for non-collinear arrangements of easy anisotropy axes \cite{IrS:PRB20,HyS:MC22}.

-The second property is slow decoherence which would allow to use a single molecule as a bit in quantum computing schemes \cite{ARM:PRL07,Wer:NM07,KWW:PRB14,SKD:N16,GFB:PRL17,CSC:PRR20,CZC:APL21,PCW:npjQI21}.
+The second property is slow decoherence which would allow to use a single molecule as a bit in quantum computing schemes \cite{ARM:PRL07,Wer:NM07,KWW:PRB14,SKD:N16,GFB:PRL17,GLH:NC19,AtS:JACS19,CSC:PRR20,CZC:APL21,PCW:npjQI21,LMU:NP21,CPC:JPCL22}.
 Here, recent efforts focus on clock transitions, i.e., transitions where at least the first derivative of the transition energy with respect to an external magnetic field is zero.
 Such transitions are more robust against fluctuations of the field than others and should thus exhibit longer coherence times.

 Molecular toroidal magnetic states \cite{THM:ACIE06,ARS:N07,SoC:PRB08,SFM:JPCM08,ULH:JACS12,WSL:CS12,XCZ:IC12,DVG:CAEJ15,GGM:ACIE18,VLS:ACIE18,CrA:PRB18,LVG:DT19,RAS:PB20,Pav:PRB20,ZZQ:M20,ABV:EJIC21,HyS:MC22} are often advertised as a means to improve the properties for the use as both units of single-molecule magnetic storage and quantum q-bits.
-This might indeed be the case but the usability depends on finer details of the exchange Hamiltonian.
+The basic quantum states to be manipulated in such schemes are left and right circular (chiral) orientations of the toroidal (ground) states.
+One of the reasons for the assumed improved properties is that toroidal arrangements of spins appear less susceptible to fluctuating magnetic fields, at least in a mean field picture, which should shield them from magnetic disturbances by other spins, compare discussion in \cite{TSL:PRB12} for the related chirality in spin triangles.
+This might indeed be the case but the usability of toroidal states and structures depends on finer details of the spin Hamiltonian as well as on the precise coupling to disturbing sources \cite{GCB:JPCL21,VoS:PRB20,ISS:EPJB21}.

 In the following, we demonstrate that quantum spin Hamiltonians that consist of isotropic Heisenberg interaction terms as well as of toroidal arrangements of single-ion easy-axis anisotropy terms may have toroidal low-lying states but these states do not offer any new insight compared to systems with simple non-collinear single-ion easy-axis anisotropy terms.
 The reason is that the toroidal arrangement of single-ion easy axes can be transformed into non-toroidal arrangements without altering the Hamiltonian and its spectrum.
 This insight also explains that the S-shape of magnetization curves, often taken as hallmark of toroidal systems, is not a feature that can be used to unquestionably identify toroidal spin systems.